yorkie-team/yorkie/design/gc-for-text-type.md

 ## Summary

 When synchronization between clients is complete, the nodes marked as tombstones are no longer needed.
-As the number of nodes marked tombstones increases, unnecessary memory waste occurs.
+Increasing the number of nodes marked as tombstones lead to unnecessary waste of memory.
 So it provides garbage collection to solve the problem of wasting memory.

 ### Goals